Skip Navigation

 What Is Behavior and Why Does Problematic Behavior Occur?

-Behavior is the way in which one acts or conducts oneself especially towards others.
+Behavior is how one acts or conducts oneself especially towards others.
 It is functional, purposeful, and observable.
 Behavior is also a form of communication.
 All behaviors, even negative or problematic behaviors, serve a purpose.
 When there is language delay or difficulty, behavior becomes an even more important vehicle for communication.
 According to Lohrmann and Malley (n.d.)
 "Problem behavior is a way of letting us know there is an unmet need."
 Usually, maladaptive behavior is the result of efforts to cope with experiences which may be confusing, disorienting, frustrating, or frightening.

 Problematic behavior can occur for many reasons and may be exhibited in a variety of ways.
-Some typical problematic behaviors include: aggression, impulsivity, out of seat, and interfering.
+Some typical problematic behaviors include: aggression, impulsivity, out-of-seat, and interfering.
 Aggression may be physical, verbal, or anger directed at another person, self, or object.
 Impulsivity means doing things or tending to do things suddenly and without careful thought or planning.
 Out-of-seat behavior may include standing, walking around the room, or leaving the room.
 Interfering with others may take the form of interrupting or disrupting another person's activity or space.

 Individuals with developmental disabilities behave in particular ways for a reason.
 They could be having difficulty transitioning from one activity to another and may need to be prepared for moving on.
 They may be having difficulty understanding and following directions, especially if the directions are multi-step.
 This may lead to frustration, lack of follow-through, or falling behind.
 They might feel out of control or anxious when there is a lack of structure in the environment.
 There may have been a change made in the way the furniture in the room was arranged.
 It is important to keep these individuals engaged in a task as much as possible while also being aware of sensory overload.
 Sensory overload occurs when a person's senses become overstimulated.
 It can be triggered by environmental factors like noise, lights, extreme temperature change, or tactile sensations.